 BCl3 + 3H2O → H3BO3 + 3HCl

-Dilute aqueous boric acid solution contains mononuclear species but various polymeric ions formed in concentrated chemical solution depending on the pH scale, concentration, and temperature.
-At 100°C the acid changed to metaboric acid (HBO2), at 140°C to pyroboric acid, and finally at the higher temperature to B2O3.
+Dilute aqueous boric acid solution contains mononuclear compound but various polymeric ions formed in concentrated chemical solution depending on the pH scale, concentration, and temperature.
+At 100°C, the acid changed to metaboric acid (HBO2), at 140°C to pyroboric acid, and finally at the higher temperature to B2O3.
 H3BO3 reacts with ethyl alcohol or ethanol in the presence of sulfuric acid to form alkyl borate, this chemical reaction uses for quantitative chemical analysis of borates.

 H2BO3 + 3C2H5OH → B(OC2H5)3 + 3H2O